DataSolutions360/SCHOOL-DISTRICT-ANALYSIS/README.md

 ## Analysis of Performance based on Grade Level ##

-Just as we found in Student Spend,  there is little to no significance in the Grade Level(9th vs 10-12th).
-The averages
+Just as we found in Student Spend, there is little to no significance in the Grade Level(9th vs 10-12th) passing %.
+The grade level percent differences 9th vs 10-12th show 1-2% differences, but there is more significant differences from school to school.

+[Here]https://github.com/DataSolutions360/SCHOOL-DISTRICT-ANALYSIS/blob/main/Images/CODE17.PNG is where you can find a detail breakdown of individual high schools by grade.